moneyman321/resource-repo-2/README.md

 ﻿# exchange branch
- > Has an exchange install and patches for the deployment
+ > Patches for addressing issues in Exchange